 Regular exercise should help you recover as quickly as possible.
 Before beginning a course of exercise though, consult your doctor for advice.

 A vasectomy is generally a minor, low risk procedure but as with any surgery, there is always the possibility of complications.
 The biggest risk of this procedure is that you might change your mind; reversal surgery is more complicated than a vasectomy and can be ineffective in some cases.
-Complications following a vasectomy may include:
+Complications following a the procedure may include:

 - Bleeding inside the scrotum (haematoma)